ccleberg/cmc.pub/content/blog/2024-02-21-self-hosting-otter-wiki.md

 sudo docker-compose up -d
 ```

 The container is now available at `localhost:8337`.
-Next, we
+Next, we will use Nginx to
-will use Nginx to serve this app externally.
+serve this app externally.

 ## Nginx

-To access the app externally, let\'s set up a reverse proxy.
-I\'ll start
+To access the app externally, let's set up a reverse proxy.
+I'll start by
-by creating the Nginx configuration file for my wiki.
+creating the Nginx configuration file for my wiki.

 ```sh
 sudo nano /etc/nginx/sites-available/wiki
 ```

 Within the file, I have saved the following content.
-This assumes you
+This assumes you already
-already have a TLS/SSL cert to use with this subdomain.
-If not, simply
+have a TLS/SSL cert to use with this subdomain.
+If not, simply remove the
-remove the `ssl_*` variables, remove the `80`
-server block, and change the `443` server block to
+`ssl_*` variables, remove the `80` server block, and change the `443` server
-`80` to serve the app without SSL.
+block to `80` to serve the app without SSL.

 ``` conf
 server {